wptrainingteam/learn-wp-content/tutorials/wordpress-common-vulnerabilities.md

 }
 ```

-To fix this, first we need to manually create the nonce using wp_create_nonce and then pass the nonce to the JavaScript layer using wp_localize_script.
+To fix this, first we need to manually create a nonce using wp_create_nonce and then pass the nonce to the JavaScript layer using wp_localize_script.

 ```php
   /**